 - Begin your comments by stating your name and address.

 - Your comments must be specifically related to the subject of the Bylaw and be directed to the Chair.

 Members of Council may ask questions of you following your presentation to seek clarification on the points you have raised.
 However, the main function of a Public Hearing is to listen to your view.

 Council will not debate the merits of the proposed bylaw nor enter into dialogue with the public at the hearing.
 There is no opportunity at the hearing to debate points-of-view expressed by other speakers at the meeting.

-If you are unable to attend the Public Hearing, or prefer to submit your comments in written form, you may do so by sending your written submission to the Town’s Planning Department as follows:
+If you are unable to attend the Public Hearing, or prefer to submit your comments in written form, you may do so by sending your written submission, prior to noon on the day of the Public Hearing, to the Town’s Planning Department as follows:

 - By email: email@example.com

 - By standard mail: Planning Department, PO Box 340, 474 South Fletcher Road, Gibsons, BC, V0N 1V0

 - In person: Planning Department, 474 South Fletcher Road, Gibsons, BC, V0N 1V0